Mauritius Australia Connection

 6. Enjoy.

-Other Recipes from Mauritius (Index)
+Access Menu Recipes from Mauritius

 Copyright Notice: Please be advised that permission is granted to viewers of these recipe pages to print recipes only for their own personal use.
 Permission is not given for webmasters of other web sites to copy any of the recipes for redisplay on their web sites.
 Webmasters are however free to provide links to this recipe page, if they so desire.
 Permission may be given for the use of sample recipes for promotional purposes.
 Contact Madeleine Philippe with your request.

+Designed and compiled by Madeleine and Clancy Philippe.
 Information contained in this homepage is given as supplied and in good faith.
 No responsibility is taken for any losses or misgivings which may arise from the use of any supplied information.
+Results are very dependent upon cooking skills and as such, we cannot guarantee perfect results from the use of our recipes for everyone.
 We welcome emails bringing to our attention any inaccuracies or suggestions for improvement.